Uberchurch1/Embedded-sys-lab/Junior Design Project/Week 1 Markdown.md

 *Mar 26 12:45-2:35pm (In class)*: Continued setting things up and researching; decided to use a different raspberry pi with more RAM, and installed all the necessary packages on that one.
 * Installed OpenCV and MediaPipe
-* Installed Reaper and RTMIDI Python
+* Installed Reaper and rtmidi Python
 * Installed JupyterNotebook and PyCharms IDE
 * Continued research on OpenCV and MediaPipe
 *Mar 26 2:35-3:35pm (In class)*: Began working on coding basic hand recognition and gesture recognition